 UX (User-Experience) is probably one of the biggest buzzwords of 2017 in the digital industry.
 The idea of user experience has expanded well beyond the creative department of a company.
 It is now integral to most department’s visions; sales, marketing, product, tech etc. all need to consider the user experience and how it plays a part in their strategy.
 This has generated high demand around the world for UXers and subsequently more courses have sprung up to cater to the growing need for a company’s skills gap and the talent demand for a new career path.

-As UX has become such a desirable career path for many, we asked our UX expert recruiters for their top tips on how to land your dream UX job.
+As UX has become such a desirable career path for many, Salt Digital Recruitment Agency asked our UX expert recruiters for their top tips on how to land your dream UX job.